Worms in Cats: How to Detect, Treat, & Prevent [Vet-Approved]

 A photo of a cat sadly looking straight ahead to represent internal worms in cats or parasites in cats

-One common concern that pet owners encounter is the presence of worms in cats.
+One common concern that pet parents encounter is the presence of worms in cats.
+They may observe worms in the cat’s stool or see their cat vomiting worms.
 These pesky parasites can affect cats of all ages and breeds, and if left untreated, they can lead to various health complications.

 Often, these parasites in cats go unnoticed because not all worms show obvious signs until the infection has already progressed.
 Furthermore, worms in cats can spread through microscopic eggs and larvae, as well as through ‘intermediate host’ insects.